StDoses72/Xutrix-ChessEngine/README.md

 The engine calculates a score based on material and position.
 By utilizing the **PeSTO evaluation method**, the engine transitions its behavior smoothly from aggressive middle-game positioning to optimized end-game king activity.

 ##🎓 About the Author

-Created by a Statistics & Machine Learning university students in its first term as freshman.
+Created by XiangCheng Xu (StDoses72), a Statistics & Machine Learning university students in its first term as freshman.
 This project serves as a practical exploration of search complexity, heuristic evaluation, and Python-C interoperability.